kulttuuri/HipchatNotifications/README.md

 ## Additional MediaWiki URL Settings

-Should any of these default MediaWiki system page URLs differ from default installation, set them here.
+Should any of these default MediaWiki system page URLs differ in your installation, change them here.

 	$wgWikiUrlEndingUserRights          = "Special%3AUserRights&user=";
 	$wgWikiUrlEndingBlockUser           = "Special:Block/";